Al-Qabu, Syria

 Al-Qabu (القبو, also spelled Kabu) is a town in central Syria, administratively part of the Homs Governorate, located 30 km northwest of Homs.
 Nearby localities include al-Shinyah to the north, Taldou and Kafr Laha to the northeast, Sharqliyya to the east, al-Mahfurah to the south, Rabah to the southwest and Fahel to the west.
 According to the Syria Central Bureau of Statistics (CBS), al-Qabu had a population of 4,870 in the 2004 census.
 The inhabitants are predominantly Alawites.

 Al-Qabu is both the administrative and commercial center of its subdistrict, providing essential services for the surrounding villages.
-It contains a police station, health center, telephone center, cultural center, agricultural and commercial advisory institutions, primary, secondary and vocational schools.
+It contains a police station, health center, telephone center, cultural center, agricultural and commercial advisory institutions, and primary, secondary and vocational schools.
 Government or public-sector jobs provided the bulk of employment as of 2009, with a small proportion engaged in agriculture.
 The principal crops were olive and fig trees, the orchards of which envelope the village.
 Al-Qabu lacked waste treatment and had a dearth of public and private transportation, despite the large number of residents working government jobs outside the town.